Battle for Narva Bridgehead: End of offensive

 On 17 March, the six divisions, armoured vehicles and artillery of the Soviet 109th Rifle Corps and the newly brought 6th Rifle Corps continued the Soviet offensive, attacking the weakened 61st Infantry Division in the defense of Auvere railway station.
 The goal of the offensive was the Corps headquarters on the Lastekodumägi by the Tallinn highway fifteen kilometres west of Narva.
 The defense by the 162nd Grenadier Regiment, having built up as an array of posts between the hills and the railway, was shaken by the massive preparatory gunfire and air attack.
 The Soviet 930th Regiment broke through the thinned defense line of the 61st Infantry Division to the railway, pushing towards the German headquarters.
 The six Soviet T-34 tanks were destroyed by the two Tiger tanks of Lieutenant Carius, forcing the Soviet infantry into withdrawal.
-On 22 March, the 61st Infantry Division repelled ten Soviet assaults.Unpublished material from the official war diary of Army Group Narwa On the same day in Ivangorod, the Red Army troops annihilated the SS Volunteer Panzergrenadier Regiment 49 De Ruyter, 5th Company and broke in the regiment's rear.
+On 22 March, the 61st Infantry Division repelled ten Soviet assaults.
+On the same day in Ivangorod, the Red Army troops annihilated the SS Volunteer Panzergrenadier Regiment 49 De Ruyter, 5th Company and broke in the regiment's rear.
 SS regimental headquarters troops assaulted the 150-man Soviet force, destroying them in heavy fighting, and retaking the regiment's trenches.

 By the end of the Narva offensive on 24 March, the 2nd Shock Army had lost its combat-readiness for larger operations.
 According to an Estonian estimate, it had also suffered a toll of around 150,000 troops in dead and wounded.
 On 24 March, Govorov asked the Stavka for permission to switch the mode on Narva front from offense to defense.
 Army Group Narwa had suffered the loss of around 30,000 men.